renee-dub/My_Portfolio/README.md

 # My_Portfolio

 This is my personal portfolio.

 I am starting out as a full-stack developer and am excited to share my work 👩‍💻

-I have purposefully kept my portfolio clean and simple, and will let my projects do the talking.
+I have kept my portfolio clean and simple, and will let my projects do the talking!

-Tech stack: -JavaScript
+Tech stack:

+-JavaScript
 -HTML
 -CSS
+-Formspree
+-Icon8